Stem cells treatment for MND

-If a person’s motor neurons are not functioning well, they will experience significant problems with their movements, such as walking, standing up, turning, breathing, eating, speaking, and swallowing.
-The paracrine cell communication system is responsible for carrying signals from the brain to the muscles.
+If a person’s motor neurons are not functioning well, they will experience significant problems with their movements, such as walking, standing, turning, breathing, eating, speaking, and swallowing.
+The paracrine cell communication system carries signals from the brain to the muscles.
 People can perform movements through a complex process involving neurons.
+Motor neurons act as the essential messengers in this system, transmitting electrical impulses from the brain and spinal cord to the skeletal muscles throughout the body.
+When you decide to move your arm, for instance, upper motor neurons in the brain’s motor cortex send signals down through the spinal cord, where they connect with lower motor neurons.
+These lower motor neurons then carry the command outward to the specific muscle fibers that need to contract.

 What is motor neuron disease?

-Motor neurons are mostly just nerve cells responsible for managing muscles in the body to move.
+Motor neurons are nerve cells that control the muscles that move the body.
 Motor Neuron Disease, or “MND,” is a rapidly progressive neurological disease that damages motor neurons essential for controlling our movement.
 Nerve cells from the brain transmit messages to the nerve cells in the spinal cord, which are then distributed to different muscles in the body.

 Types of MND